MassaYano/MassaYano.github.io/README.txt

-Forty by HTML5 UP
+Editorial by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
-It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
-Hope you dig it!
+Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
+Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.